VissaMoutafis/Syspro-Assignments-2021/Vissarion-Moutafis-Prj2/README.txt

 ~$ make re-run # re-compile and run
 ~$ make clean-logs # clean the log-files and the log dir

+IMPORTANT NOTES:
+> CITIZEN ID MUST BE A 4 DIGIT NUMBER, ELSE IT WILL NO BE PROPERLY HASHED IN BLOOMS
+> Nevertheless in other struct we

 ## Travel Monitor Details: